 Is there electricity on-site?

-There is electricity in the main party house (The Nest), however it will not be available for general camp use.
-The electricity in The Nest is only to be used for music and activities in The Nest, and our Safety Core volunteers.
+There is electricity in pavilion, however it will not be available for general camp use.
+We anticipate the electricity will be used for activities in the pavilion, and our Safety Core volunteers.

 Is there a pavilion?

 Yes, and it’s awesome!
 It is central to the event space and can be reserved for events.
 The form to check availability and book the pavilion will be found here.

 Can I bring a generator?

 Yes.
 Please do whatever you can to mitigate sound, and be considerate of your neighbors.
 If a neighbor is bothered by your generator, be graceful and work it out.
 Do not run generator/power cords across walking/driving paths, and be conscious of positioning your generator safely if it’s in a wooded area.
 If you’re able to share gennie power with neighbors, it’s a beautiful thing.